 Assessment varies depending on the modules you choose, usually a combination of exams and coursework.

 You will be assessed by a combination of coursework and exams plus an independent final year project, which contributes substantially to your final mark.
-Your tutors will give prompt and constructive feedback via Blackboard (our virtual learning environment), face-to-face or as written comments.
+Your tutors will give prompt and constructive feedback via Canvas (our virtual learning environment), face-to-face or as written comments.
 This will help you to identify your strengths as well as the areas where you may need to put in more work.

 Finance and fees